Rosacea is a chronic skin condition that makes your face turn red. It may also cause swelling and skin sores that look like acne.

 Exams and Tests

-Your health care provider can usually diagnose rosacea by performing a physical exam and asking questions about your medical history.
+Your health care provider can often diagnose rosacea by doing a physical exam and asking questions about your medical history.

 There is no known cure for rosacea.

-In severe cases, laser surgery may help reduce the redness.
+In very bad cases, laser surgery may help reduce the redness.
 Surgery to remove some swollen nose tissue may also improve your appearance.

 Rosacea is a harmless condition, but it may cause you to be self-conscious or embarrassed.
-It may be a long-term (chronic) problem.
 It cannot be cured, but may be controlled with treatment.